Ramana-Mavuluri/developer-best-practices/src/vscode/virtual_environment_setup/windows.md

 5. Now, whenever you open the project folder in Visual Studio Code, it will automatically switch to the python virtual environment

-### Automatically installing required packages when you switch to project
+### Automatically install required packages when you switch to project
 The main objective behind creating virtual environments is to manage dependencies for different projects separately.
 There are two ways to manage dependencies in python virtual environments
 1. Manually install the required packages using pip command whenever you switch to the project